1nj3ct0rrr/Ap-Fake/ReadMe.md

   * Version 1.0

-    In this version, you have access o 20 Iranian banks 🤔
+    In this version, you have access to 20 Iranian banks 🤔

   * Version 2.0